liaoxiong3x/DeepCreamPy/README.md

 $ python to_npy.py
 ```

-Train pretrained model on your custom dataset.
+To train, run

 ```
 $ python train.py
 ```

+If desired, you can train the pretrained model on your custom dataset.

 Training can be done separately for mosaics with train_mosaic.py, but decensor.py is not yet compatible with mosaic decensorship models.